-"One of my favorite restaurant is Crossroads," she recalled.
+"One of my favorite restaurants is Crossroads," she recalled.
 "It’s great because every time I go in there, I see Jay Z, and [when I tell my friends, they’re like where did you see him, and I say,] 'How’s that Roscoe’s treating you?'
 You see everyone at Crossroads, it’s like a Cheers, where everyone knows your name."

 I went searching through Crossroads' Instagram feed to see if the food looked as good as Karen made it sound, and sure enough, it did.
-I had to wipe my drool off of the keyboard after eye balling their Eggplant meatballs in tomato sauce, and the tiramisu dessert cups.
+I had to wipe my drool off of the keyboard after eyeballing their eggplant meatballs in tomato sauce and the tiramisu dessert cups.

-Karen said that it was the way the restaurant presented their dishes that made the spot perfect for meeting with clients who weren't vegan.
+Karen said that it was the way the restaurant presented its dishes that made the spot perfect for meeting with clients who weren't vegan.
 "Realistically, I have all my meetings there," she said.
 "I don’t try to sway people, but I try to go places where it’s comfortable for both of us.
 Like it’s vegan infused, but at the same time, you can’t really tell."

 It was great to hear that she's been doing well with her vegan diet, but was it really that easy for her?
 Especially considering that most new vegans complain of acne, stomach pains, diarrhea, or weight loss.
 Nope, it wasn't easy for her at all.

 "It has its good sides, and it has its bad sides," she said.
 "I don’t want to say being a vegan made me sick, but the certain diet that I implemented, it was probably was too strong for me.
 So I may have to loosen up the reigns and add certain things back to my diet.
 But it’s really about knowing your body, knowing what’s comfortable for you, and what you want to remove."